 While completing her Masters degree at Southwest Acupuncture College, Sarah chose to undertake mentorship with Dr. Jeffrey Meyer in Kototama Inochi Medicine, a unique form of diagnosis and treatment based on pulse diagnosis, acupuncture, moxibustion and bodywork.
 Kototama Inochi Medicine is lineage based and was originated by Masahilo Nakazono Sensei.
 This form of medicine is passed directly from student to teacher and requires years of relationship with a teacher, study, inquiry and practice.
-Sarah spent over 800 direct clinical hours studying alongside Dr. Meyer and continues as a dedicated student of her teacher and Kototama Inochi Medicine for over a decade.
+Sarah spent over 800 direct clinical hours studying alongside Dr. Meyer and has continued as a dedicated student of her teacher and Kototama Inochi Medicine for over a decade.

 From January of 2006 to May of 2008, Sarah was the program coordinator for the international non-profit organization Acupuncturists Without Borders.
 Sarah co-coordinated AWB's New Orleans Recovery Program, which provided 8,000 free treatments to the people of post-Katrina New Orleans.
 She spent time on the ground in New Orleans in 2006.
 Sarah also provided coordination for AWB's California Wildfire Relief Effort of 2007 and worked on a nationwide project to bring free acupuncture for post-traumatic stress to veterans returning from Iraq and Afghanistan.

-Sarah grew up in Gorham, Maine and lived in Boston, New Mexico and Hawai'i before returning to Maine in 2008.
-She is an enthusiastic paddler, gardener, knitter and explorer of places in Acadia that aren't located on a map.
-She currently resides in Seal Cove with her artist husband and two busy sons where they live amidst the constant (and occasionally maddening) renovation of their 130 year old farmhouse.
+Sarah grew up in Gorham, Maine and lived in Boston, New Mexico and Hawai'i before returning to her home state in 2008.
+She is an enthusiastic paddler, farmhouse-renovator, gardener, knitter and explorer of places in Acadia that aren't marked on the map.
+She currently resides on Mt.
+Desert Island with her artist husband, two busy sons and a small flock of chickens.